bvreede/OAmonitoring/README.md

 # Monitoring Open Access from a single year
 This project takes publication data from a single year and determines per article its open access status, using various sources available.
 It uses peer reviewed journal articles registered in CRIS systems as input.
+It was created in a collaboration between Utrecht University Library and Leiden University Library.

 ## Gathering OA information
 The pipeline harvests OA information from the following sources: